Kenya's longest serving President Daniel Arap Moi dies at 95

 "It is with profound sadness that I announce the death of a great man of an African state," Kenyatta said in a statement.

-He ordered a period of national mourning and all flags to fly at half-mast until a state funeral is held at a later date.
+He ordered a period of national mourning and all flags to fly at half-staff until a state funeral is held at a later date.

-The former president died in hospital in the early hours of Tuesday morning surrounded by his family, Kenyatta said.
+Moi died at a hospital in the early hours of Tuesday morning surrounded by his family, Kenyatta said.

 He had been hospitalized in October for breathing problems but was discharged after a few weeks.